 And with this step completed, we're basically done with the food + house for our new microbes!

-As making IMO is basically similar to fermenting, it will create some CO2 gas during this process.
+As making IMO is fundamentally similar to fermenting, it will create some CO2 gas during this process (a good sign our microbes are active and alive).
 So don't put the lid on too tightly and let it offgas every day or so.
 While you're at it, you can stir the mix a bit so the contents get well-mixed.

 The final IMO has this beautiful golden brown color with some fuzz on top:

 Very conveniently, from this base recipe, you can ramp up the recipe to twice or triple the amount: